 In 1934 she was reduced to one mast and converted to a floating brewery for Pilsner Brewing Co. of Ketchikan AK.
 She was later converted to a floating fish processor.

 (Source: MacFarlane, John M. and Douglas MacFarlane (2018) The Schooner / Barge Alumna.
 Nauticapedia.ca 2018. http://nauticapedia.ca/Gallery/Alumna.php).

-This is the only reference I’ve seen to ownership of the floating brewery by PBC, but it all ties in with the rest of the background.
-The pilsner described in the ad sounds very good, clearly all-malt, using noble hops.
+This is the only reference I know to ownership of the floating brewery by PBC, but it connects to the other background.
+The pilsner sounds good, clearly all-malt, using noble (Saaz) hops.

-How was the beer on ship made?
-Possibly with malt extract, which was the Admiralty plan in WW II and probably too, I’m now thinking, for the army truck breweries in Burma.
+How was beer on ship made?
+Possibly with malt extract, the Admiralty plan in WW II.
+Perhaps on the ship all-malt brewing took place if it was stationary while brewing and fermenting.

-Press stories on the Alumna explained that a floating brewery carried good cost advantages.
-There was no need to buy land and fixed plant and most of the cost to ship beer afar was avoided.
-True, you had to buy and equip a ship, but then it was a travelling brewery – multiple branches in effect in the one facility.
+Press accounts explained that a floating brewery carried cost advantages.
+There was no need to buy land and fixed plant.
+Most of the cost to ship beer afar was avoided.

-Today, with breweries under pressure everywhere, perhaps the idea should be revived, at least in certain areas.
-Apart from a few cruise ships that have installed microbreweries no floating breweries exist today to my knowledge, excepting perhaps on permanently-tethered ships.
+Today the idea should be revived, at least in certain areas.
+Apart from a few cruise ships that installed microbreweries, floating breweries do not exist today, to my knowledge, except maybe on permanently-berthed boats.

 Note re image above: Image is used for educational and historical purposes and was sourced from the link provided in the text.
 All intellectual property therein belongs solely to its lawful owner, as applicable.
 All feedback welcomed.